SC-Kenduiwa/Recipe-Sharing-Site/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact Information
-For inquiries, feedback, or support, please contact us at support@recipeplatform.com..
+For inquiries, feedback, or support, please contact us at support@recipeplatform.com.

+## CONTRIBUTES
+1. Shanice Kenduiwa
+2. Justin Mwangi
+3. Bridget Muchesia
+4. Emmanuel Otieno
+5. Abdishakur Aden